Pandas for Data Science

-The Pandas DataFrame: Make Working With Data Delightful
+The Pandas DataFrame: Working With Data Efficiently

-In this tutorial, you'll get started with Pandas DataFrames, which are powerful and widely used two-dimensional data structures.
+In this course, you'll get started with Pandas DataFrames, which are powerful and widely used two-dimensional data structures.
 You'll learn how to perform basic operations with data, handle missing values, work with time-series data, and visualize data from a Pandas DataFrame.

 Pandas Sort: Your Guide to Sorting Data in Python

 Learn how to sort data in a pandas DataFrame using the pandas sort functions sort_values() and sort_index().
 You'll learn how to sort by one or more columns and by index in ascending or descending order.

 A tutorial to get you started with basic data cleaning techniques in Python using Pandas and NumPy.